expo/expo/modules/expo-camera/README.md

 * **useCamera2Api** (_boolean_)

-Android only.
+**Android only**.
 Whether to use Android's Camera2 API.
 See `Note` at the top of this page.

+* **videoStabilizationMode** (_Camera.Constants.VideoStabilization_)

+**iOS only**.
+The video stabilization mode used for a video recording.
+Use one of `Camera.Constants.VideoStabilization.{off, standard, cinematic, auto}`.

+You can read more about each stabilization type [here](https://developer.apple.com/documentation/avfoundation/avcapturevideostabilizationmode).

 ## Methods